Film and Media Studies

 - Electronic reference materials, including indexing and abstracting databases, dictionaries, and encyclopedias, are almost always preferred to their print counterparts.
 Print reference materials are acquired when an online version is not available, not stable, or not adequate.

 - Audiovisual materials and CD-ROMs are collected selectively.
-Films and videos are acquired by the Film Study Center, but occasionally DVDs accompany monographs collected at SML.
+Film prints, DVDs, and Blu-rays are acquired by the Yale Film Archive, but occasionally DVDs accompany monographs collected at SML.

 - Yale Library has extensive microform holdings supporting film studies.
 However, due to the increasing conversion of microform collections to digital formats and the interlibrary loan availability of microform sets from the Center for Research Libraries, microform supporting film studies is now acquired on demand only.